Timo972/altv-go/README.md

   })

   event.On.Start(func () {
-    // this event is called when the resource is about to start altlog.Println("Resource Started")
+    // this event is called when the resource is being started by the alt:V Core
+    // full api available
+    altlog.Println("Resource Started")
   })